Free Physics Engines

 - Free Numerical, Mathematical, Statistics Libraries and Source Code

-- Free Sockets, Winsock, TCP/IP, Internet Libraries and Source Code
+- Free Sockets, Winsock, TCP/IP, Internet Networking Libraries and Source Code

 - Free 3D Software Box Image Makers - make a virtual box for your game